vistexux/all-fonts/README.md

-# vistexux-github.io
+# All Fonts
-This is a test to load fonts into Axure projects
+This is a test project to load fonts into Axure projects